SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 A complete list of alerts will now be presented.
 These are grouped into [System Alerts](#system-alerts) and [GitHub Repository Alerts](#github-repository-alerts) for easier understanding.

 Each alert has either severity thresholds associated, or is associated a single severity.
 A severity threshold is a `value`, `severity` pair such that when a metric associated with the alert reaches the value `value`, an alert with severity `severity` is raised.
-For example, the user can configure the `SystemCPUUsageDecreasedBelowThresholdAlert` to be raised as `CRITICAL` whenever the System CPU Usage of a system reaches 95%.
+For example, the user can configure the `SystemCPUUsageIncreasedAboveThresholdAlert` to be raised as `CRITICAL` whenever the System CPU Usage of a system reaches 95%.
 On the other hand, if the alert is associated a single severity, that alert will always be raised with the same severity whenever the alert rule is obeyed.
 For example, when a System is back up again after it was down, a `SystemBackUpAgainAlert` with severity `INFO` is raised.
 In addition to this, not all alerts have their severities or severity thresholds configurable, also some alerts can be even disabled altogether.

 In the lists below we will show which alerts have severity thresholds and which alerts have a single severity associated.
 In addition to this we will state which alerts are configurable/non-configurable and which can be disabled/enabled.